chocolatey-community/PSAdt-Webinar/README.md

 ## ConvertTo-ChocolateyPackage.ps1

-This helper script works in tandem with the PSADT template allowing you to quickly convert a PSAdt application into a Chocolatey package without having to copy files manually, or edit any Chocolatey packaging scripts.
+This helper script works in tandem with the PSAdt template allowing you to quickly convert a PSAdt application into a Chocolatey package without having to copy files manually, or edit any Chocolatey packaging scripts.
 Simply pass the appropriate parameters, and let Chocolatey do all the work!

 ## Using the new Chocolatey Package